somosmoov/Streamlit-Authenticator/README.md

 ### 5. Creating a new user registration widget

 * You may use the **register_user** widget to allow a user to sign up to your application as shown below.
-If you require the user to be pre-authorized, set the **pre-authorization** argument to True and add their email to the **pre-authorized** list in the configuration file.
-Once they have registered, their email will be automatically removed from the **pre-authorized** list in the configuration file.
-Alternatively, to allow anyone to sign up, set the **pre-authorization** argument to False.
+If you require the user to be pre-authorized, set the **pre_authorization** argument to True and add their email to the **pre_authorized** list in the configuration file.
+Once they have registered, their email will be automatically removed from the **pre_authorized** list in the configuration file.
+Alternatively, to allow anyone to sign up, set the **pre_authorization** argument to False.

 ```python
 try: